 Takeda Hamono Nakiri Knife

-We love this knife, and took it as a good sign that the maker's mark includes a friendly heart stamped along the blade.
+We love Takeda Hamono knives, and took it as a good sign that the maker's mark includes a friendly heart stamped along the blade.
 This is a knife with a point of view, and each hand-forged Nakiri-Bocho NAS has huge amounts of the master blacksmith Shosui Takeda's personality worked into it.
-That, along with the way it performs, is why we chose it as our first Japanese culinary knife.
+That, along with the way it performs, is why we chose this nakiri as our first Japanese culinary knife.
+We've since added the gyuto (multi-purpose chef knife), and a mini petit (paring), as well as a set.
 Takeda Hamono is a third generation factory of blacksmiths, with roots going back to the 1920s.

 Takeda Hamono crafts various sizes of nakiri knives, but months ago we requested a custom batch of this ~165mm blade size.
 They're great all-around knives - typically celebrated for vegetable preparation, but we use it for a world of things beyond that.
 It's light in hand, with a thin, but still strong and substantial, blade that drops straight and flush to the cutting board.
 Not too large, and not too small for average hands.
 The thin nakiri blade style reduces the amount of food that sticks to the side of the blade.
 It's a versatile size, making more detailed prep work possible.
 The Takeda arrives from the factory "wow" sharp, and with the occasional visit to your sharpening stone this is a knife that is pure pleasure to use.